FlyingGyroscope/IntroTo3DPrinting/README.md

 # *FAQ*

-What is the correct number of 3D printers? n+1.
+*What is the correct number of 3D printers?*<br>n+1.

-What is the purpose of a 3D printer?
+*What is the purpose of a 3D printer?*
 Making parts for more 3D printers.

-How do you know if someone has a 3D printer?
+*How do you know if someone has a 3D printer?*
 Don't worry, they'll tell you about it.

+*How do I tune my printer or slicer profile?*
+Check out these guides from the community: [Ellis' Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/), [OrcaSlicer Calibration Walkthrough](https://www.orcaslicer.com/wiki/guides/calibration_guide).

+*Which printer should I get?*
+Ask yourself this question:  Do you want to tinker, or do you just want to make things?
+Open-source and ecosystems have pros and cons.
+In my opinion, you should get the most reliable printer you can afford.
+Do not get sucked into marketing, and do not obsess over spec sheets and speeds.
+Top brands give you excellent slicer profiles out of the box, and this is very highly recommended for beginners.

+*How do I troubleshoot my printer?*
+Patience and experience.
+Try to narrow down the problem to:  mechanics/motion system, extrusion, temperature, calibration, and slicing.
+Isolate and test one thing at a time.
+I learned a lot by assembling my own printer.

 # *License*